m5c/Minesweeper/README.md

 #### Slim JAR

 Building a slim JAR will *not* include transitive dependencies.
+To build a slim JAR, use: `mvn clean package`

 * The jar will be smaller
 * You have to manually place javafx on the classpath, for the jar to run

-Building:
-`mvn clean package`

 > Building the slim JAR is the **default
 ** packaging behaviour.
 If no further profiles specified, you will obtain a slim JAR.

 #### Fat JAR

 Building a fat JAR will include transitive dependencies.
+To build a slim JAR, use: `mvn clean package -Pfat`

 * The jar will be larger
 * You can run the JAR as-is, with: `java jar target/Minesweeper.jar`